 What are the Penalties for Domestic Violence in South Carolina?

 Domestic violence includes offenses against a member of the same household.
-This includes spouses, former spouses, individuals who live together or have lived together, and those with a child together.
-In South Carolina, a police officer can make an arrest, even if he or she did not witness the offense.
+In South Carolina, a police officer can make an arrest even if he or she did not witness the offense.
 If there is probable cause to believe domestic violence has occurred, an arrest will likely follow.
 The number of prior offenses and specifics of the situation can affect the punishment.

 - First Offense – Up to 30 days in jail and a fine of $1,000 to $2,500